 Get the right CPU: For sub-$500, a Core i3 processor is perhaps the best you can get.
 Intel Pentium and Celeron CPUs dominate this category, they are serviceable, though not particularly speedy.
 Plus, a Chromebook generally requires less processing power than a Windows machine, so the choice of CPU matters a lot.

 1. Acer Aspire E5-576-392H

 Key Specs: CPU: 8th-Gen Intel Core i3 | RAM: 6GB | Storage: 1TB hard drive (5,400-rpm) | Screen: 15.6 inches (1920 x 1080) | Battery Life: 8:48 (hrs:min) | Weight: 5 pounds

 In fact, it is an upgraded version of our Editors’ Choice Acer Aspire E 15 (E5-575-33BM) from last year.
-It is the first laptop in our Best Laptops under $500 list and brings along more power than its predecessor, and a battery that lasts a bit longer that last year’s model that delivers just under 9 hours.
-The newer version of the Aspire E 15 is outfitted with a beefier 6GB of RAM, keeps the DVD writer and includes a USB-C port.
+It is the first laptop in our Best Laptops under $500 list and brings along more power than its predecessor, and a battery that lasts a bit longer than last year’s model that delivers just under 9 hours.
+The newer version of the Aspire E 15 is outfitted with a beefier 6GB of RAM, keeps the DVD writer, and includes a USB-C port.